diagram-subtaskGantt Chart

 Adding milestones

 STEP 8: Interdependencies are inevitable in any project.
-It is crucial to capture dependencies for proper planning.
+It is important to capture dependencies for proper planning.
 Add connector lines by assigning data to the Connect to field.

 Connector lines to show dependencies